 The best plan (always) is to keep your own results and see exactly how the service does for YOU, at the prices and stakes you get matched.

 So here is the deal.
 My service is the trades I make myself each day.
 I email them seven days a week around dinner time for the next day.
-We have a private Twitter account for changes or extra trades that may pop up through the day.
+We have private Twitter account and Telegram rooms for changes or extra trades that may pop up through the day.

 Try the service, keep your results to see how it performs.
 If it is not working for you, leave.
 If you join and after a week don’t like it, I will fully refund you.
 If you stay two weeks, I will refund you half.

 After that if you don’t want another month, just cancel and that’s that.

 So the decision is yours, but by being a member you get access to a full time trader, can ask questions and get help with any of your trading issues.

 4.00am India v England